“Ich nehme das als einen Ehrentitel an. Das ist wahre Demokratie! So etwas wäre nicht möglich in den Schein-Parlamenten von Teheran oder Tripolis.”

 “I am in great pain, but this is nothing compared to the pain and suffering that Palestinians go through on a regular basis,” said Abileah from her hospital bed.
 “I have been to Gaza and the West Bank, I have seen Palestinians homes bombed and bulldozed, I have talked to mothers whose children have been killed during the invasion of Gaza, I have seen the Jewish-only roads leading to ever-expanding settlements in the West Bank.
 This kind of colonial occupation cannot continue.
 As a Jew and a U.S. citizen, I feel obligated to rise up and speak out against stop these crimes being committed in my name and with my tax dollars.”

 Leseempfehlung zur Rede Netanjahus: DesertPeace

 Photo: CodePink / CC Lizenz

 Die große Plattform DemocracyNow! hat aktuell ein Interview mit der betroffenen Aktivistin Rae Abileah gemacht:

-AMY GOODMAN: Israeli Prime Minister Netanyahu’s speech was warmly received by Democrats and Republicans in Congress.
-According to ABC News, Netanyahu received 29 standing ovations during his address, four more than President Obama received during his State of the Union earlier this year.
+AMY GOODMAN: Israeli Prime Minister Netanjahu’s speech was warmly received by Democrats and Republicans in Congress.
+According to ABC News, Netanjahu received 29 standing ovations during his address, four more than President Obama received during his State of the Union earlier this year.
 However, there was at least one dissenting voice inside the halls of Congress Tuesday.